zone-eu/zone-mta/README.md

 ### Delivery to HTTP

 Instead of delivering messages to SMTP you can POST messages to HTTP.
-In this case you need to set http option for a delivery to true and also set targetUrl property which is the URL the messageis POSTed to as a file upload.
+In this case you need to set http option for a delivery to true and also set targetUrl property which is the URL the message is POSTed to as a file upload.
 These changes can be done for example in a plugin.

 ```javascript
 app.addHook('sender:fetch', (delivery, next) => {